astronomer/airflow-guides/guides/intro-to-airflow.md

 - **Triggerer**: A separate process which supports [deferrable operators](https://www.astronomer.io/guides/deferrable-operators).
 This component is optional and must be run separately.
 - **Worker**: The process that executes tasks, as defined by the executor.
 Depending on which executor you choose, you may or may not have workers as part of your Airflow infrastructure.

+> **Note**: You can learn more about the Airflow infrastructure in the [Airflow's Components](https://www.astronomer.io/guides/airflow-components/) guide.

 ## Resources

 While it is easy to get started with Airflow, there are many more concepts and possibilities to explore.
 You can learn more by checking out: